 - “I’m more in control and confident about my food choices”

 - “I no longer obsess over what I ate”

 Here’s the catch…

 There are no quick fixes.
-This is a journey, which means it takes patience, compassion, and a radical change in thinking, because old ways don’t open new doors.
-Just as you wouldn’t expect to go to therapy once to work through years of anxiety, when it comes to your relationship with food and your body it’s no different.
+This is a journey.
+Think of it as nutrition therapy, which means it takes patience, compassion, and a radical change in thinking.
+Just as you wouldn’t expect to go to therapy one time to work through years of anxiety, when it comes to your relationship with food and your body it’s no different.